l1zhuo/cse15l-lab-reports/lab_report_3/labReport3.md

 ```

-In both examples, the `grep -r` option recursively read through all files in the path `./technical/plos` and returns lines that contain the string `"base pair"` (first example) and `"the conclusions"` (second example) in it and the path to the file with that line.
+Similar to example 1, the `grep -r` option recursively read through all files in the path `./technical/plos` and returns lines that contain the string `"the conclusions"` in it and the path to the file with that line.
 This is useful because the `-r` option allows `grep` to take in directories as arguments instead of only files.
 Also, this allows for quick search in files that may contain the pattern string without specifying which file to look for.

 ---